 As of June 18, 2021, France has reopened for American tourists, both vaccinated and unvaccinated.

 Vaccinated Americans will need to show their proof of being fully vaccinated and will not be subject to any tests.
-Unvaccinated tourists will need either a 72-hour PCR test or a 48-hour antigen test.
+Unvaccinated tourists will need a compelling essential reason to enter, plus testing.